shettyarjun/placement_prediction/README.md

 5. **Display Results**:
    - Display the prediction result (placement probability) to the user.
    - Provide additional insights or recommendations based on the prediction result to guide the user's progress tracking and career decisions.

-6. **Progress Tracking**:
-   - Allow users to track their progress over time by saving their inputs and prediction results.
-   - Provide visualization or summary of past predictions and any changes in placement probability over time.

 ## Conclusion
 By integrating the placement prediction model into a website, students can receive personalized guidance and insights regarding their placement prospects.
 This not only helps in progress tracking but also assists students in making informed decisions about their career paths.